 - 2. Obtain a username and password by completing our online request form, which will require the following information:

-The foundation requires all grant applicants to submit an online grant inquiry, outlining basic information about the proposed project.
-Inquiries may be submitted at any time.
+The foundation requires all grant applicants to first submit an online grant inquiry, outlining basic information about the proposed project.
+Inquiries may be submitted at any time and will be reviewed on a rolling basis according to the calendar below.
 We recommend submitting one inquiry per proposed project.
 If it is determined that your project fits the foundation’s guidelines, you will be asked (within a few weeks) to submit a full application.
 Please note that an invitation to submit a full application does not guarantee funding at any level.

-Our Grants Management staff is available to answer your questions and guide you through the inquiry/application process.
-Click here to see a preview of the questions.
-Feel free to contact us at 216.615.7254 or e-mail GrantsMgmt@CleveFdn.org.
+Our Grants Management staff is available to answer questions and guide you through the process.
+Click here to see a preview of the inquiry and application questions.
+Feel free to contact us at 216-615-7254 or .